johnnycashpersonal/juck-stack/docs/HOWTO-compile.md

 from the `typing` module lets us say that input argument to `crush` can be either `str` or `list[str]`.

-_Warning: Watch out for PyCharm bugs that turn `\n` into `\\n` or vice versa in markdown documents.
-And if you see FOUR backslashes, you know the bug has bitten you).
+_Warning:_ Watch out for PyCharm bugs that turn `\n` into `\\n` or vice versa in markdown documents.
+If you see FOUR backslashes, you know the bug has bitten you.

 ```python
 """Test Codegen: